Camerash/guides/auth/basics/android.md

 Each anonymous user has a unique ID that behaves exactly the same way as normal.
 As expected, an anonymous user does not have username, email nor password.

-Because of this behaviour, once the token of an anonymous user is lost, the account will not be able to access again.
+Because of this behavior, once the token of an anonymous user is lost, the account will not be able to access again.
 The records, however, will still persist.

-### Logging in
+## Logging in

-Logging in behave much the same way as signing up a user.
+Logging in behaves the same way as signing up a user.

+Depending whether they sign up with email or username, you can log a user in with:

+- loginWithUsername
+- loginWithEmail

 The following shows how to log in a user with username and password.